 On being street smart

-Now, he may be uneducated but he is acutely street smart.
+He may be uneducated but he’s street smart.
 No one dare cheat or cross him.
 They will live to regret it.
-I did all I could to protect his integrity, his reputation, and his privacy but it was not enough.
+I did all I could to protect his integrity, his reputation, and his privacy, but it was not enough.
 I’ll come back to that characteristic later with an anecdote.

-Why and when do stars reach that point where they shun the public?
-When it happens it happens suddenly and comprehensively.
-The drawbridges get pulled up, walls built, and old friends dumped.
-No doubt agents and lawyers warn them to keep people at bay.
-True, some members of the public are sociopathic, to be avoided, but friends and colleagues?
+Why and when do stars reach the point where they shun the public?
+It happens suddenly and comprehensively.
+The drawbridge gets pulled up, walls built, moat deepened, and old friends dumped.
+Agents and lawyers warn them to keep people at bay.
+Adulation can corrupt, and some members of the public are best avoided, but dump friends and colleagues whom have known you for years and want nothing but your friendship?

 Suspicion of flattery soon possesses a movie star’s attitude to newcomers.
 It takes a special kind of person to handle fame in anything approaching a rational manner.
 Dodging the negative side of international publicity, getting recognised and mobbed wherever you go, paparazzi following your every movement, short-changed by fat, cigar chomping producers, your character traduced by the celebrity press day in, day out, all that is bound to make a man shy of people, quick to judge and dismiss them.